Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

 Your journey started at the age of 16 when, as an ordinary high school student watching the election results come in on election night 2004 became frustrated that more young people hadn’t turned out to vote.
 You turned that frustration into action.
 Without any experience making films, and without having to pass any test or be accepted into any circles, at age 16, you set out for Washington to make a film about the youth vote and its importance in the 2008 election.
 The film was called 18 in ’08, which then lead into the largest national nonpartisan youth engagement organization Generation18.

-From my own experience I got really frustruated and angry watching the elections and that gave me motivation to do something about it, so I went out and made this film, which was an incredible experience and thought me a lot.
+From my own experience, I got really frustruated and angry watching the elections and that gave me motivation to do something about it, so I went out and made this film, which was an incredible experience and taught me a lot.

 What are the main things you learned from this experience?